Proper actions and decompositions in equivariant K-theory: Additional proofs regarding the assumption (K)

 As a result by Phillips, the equivariant K-theory defined with finite-dimensional $\tilde{Q}_{[\rho]}$-vector bundles is a $\tilde{Q}_{[\rho]}$-cohomology theory on the category of locally compact Hausdorff second-countable spaces.
 Decomposing by the characters of $S^1$, the ${}^{\widetilde{Q}_{[\rho]}}K^*_{Q_{[\rho]}}$-theory is a $Q_{[\rho]}$-equivariant cohomology theory.

 We recall that a topological group $G$ is called almost connected if $G/G_0$ is compact, where $G_0$ denotes the identity component of $G$.
 Any compact group is almost connected.
 Any connected group is almost connected.
 A Lie group is almost connected precisely when it has finitely many components.
-By Theorem 3.1 in \cite{Phil2}, for every almost connected group $G$ there is a maximal compact subgroup $K$. \begin{thm} Let $G$ be an almost connected group, and let $X$ be a proper $G$-space.
-Let $K$ be a maximal compact subgroup.
-Then there exists a closed $K$-invariant subset $S$ of $X$ such that the natural map is a $G$-homeomorphism from $G\times_KS$ to $X$. \end{thm} \begin{proof} See Theorem 3.2 in \cite{Phil2}. \end{proof}
+By Theorem 3.1 in \cite{Phil2}, for every almost connected group $G$ there is a maximal compact subgroup $K$. \begin{thm}[Theorem 3.2 in \cite{Phil2}] Let $G$ be an almost connected group, and let $X$ be a proper $G$-space.
+There is a maximal compact subgroup $K$, and a closed $K$-invariant subset $S$ of $X$ such that the natural map $(g,x)\mapsto gx$ is a $G$-homeomorphism from $G\times_KS$ to $X$. \end{thm}